Murmele/freecad-scripts/README.md

 FreeCAD scripts for converting STEP files to KiCAD-compatible WRL files.
 These scripts allow STEP files to be quickly adjusted to match KiCAD rotation/offset parameters, scaled to inferial inches, and converted to KiCAD-friendly .wrl files.

 ## Files
-- stepup.py - a number of functions for adjusting models in freecad programatically
+- stepup.py - a number of functions for adjusting models in FreeCad programatically
 - step2wrl.FCMacro - a FreeCad Macro file (really just a .py file in disguise) that takes an input STEP file, scales it by 1/2.54 (inches, blergh) and saves as a .wrl file for easy KiCAD consumption
 - STEP2WRL.bat - a windows batch script that allows multiple STEP files to be processed by the step2wrl macro
 - chain.FCMacro - A FreeCad macro file that accepts a sequence of short-hand commands (e.g. rotation, alignment, movement), applies them in sequence to the provided STEP file, and then re-saves the STEP file in the same location.
 - ADJUST.bat - a windows batch script that allows multiple STEP files to be processed using the same sequence of commands

-### Requirements
+## Requirements
 - Install [FreeCAD](http://www.freecadweb.org/)
 - Have fun